Towards active learning: A stopping criterion for the sequential sampling of grain boundary degrees of freedom: Methodology

 \subsection{Grid generation}

 All three steps outlined in Section~\ref{sec21} involve Kriging interpolation of the available data which is carried out on a pre-defined grid.
 For step~(1) of the algorithm, the initial design, a space-filling $s^2$-grid is used.
-This grid is especially suited to achieve a homogeneous distribution of the sampling points and can be motivated from the use of Kriging as the interpolation method of our choice, see Appendix~\ref{sec:s2-grid} for a more detailed discussion.
+This grid is especially suited to achieve a homogeneous distribution of the sampling points and can be motivated from the use of Kriging as the interpolation method of our choice, see \ref{sec:s2-grid} of the online supplement for a more detailed discussion.
 Such an $s^2$-grid with a larger sample size was also used to define the reference designs for the evaluation of the performance of different predictions.
 Of course, in a real application these reference designs are not available.
-Since the construction of a large $s^2$-grid is rather time consuming, a regular equally distant angular grid (see Appendix~\ref{sec:angular-grid}) is used for the Kriging interpolation in step~(2a) and (2b) of the algorithm, where it is required to evaluate the stopping criterion.
+Since the construction of a large $s^2$-grid is rather time consuming, a regular equally distant angular grid (see \ref{sec:angular-grid}) is used for the Kriging interpolation in step~(2a) and (2b) of the algorithm, where it is required to evaluate the stopping criterion.
 In step~(3), the final interpolation is carried out on a very fine version of this regular equally distant angular grid.
-Note that, as the number of points increases, the advantages of the $s^2$-grid become less pronounced, and for a grid with a very high density the regular equally distant angular grids perform nearly in the same way.
+Note that, as the number of points increases, the advantages of the $s^2$-grid become less pronounced, and for a grid with a very high density the regular equally distant angular grids behave similarly.

 Also the candidate points for the jackknife method, which is applied to find the next point during the sequential design step, are supposed to lie on a pre-defined space-filling grid.
 Here, the space-filling property is desirable to make measurements in all areas of the FZ at least potentially possible.
-For this purpose, we have taken, mainly for computational reasons, the reduced angular grid (see Appendix~\ref{sec:reduced-angular-grid}).
-In \citep{kroll2022efficient} some heuristics concerning the choice of $\Ncand$ were briefly discussed, but only a fixed value of $\Ncand = 75$ was considered in the simulations.
-In this work, after a more detailed investigation of its impact (see Appendix~\ref{app:Ncand}), $\Ncand$ is increased to 200.
+For this purpose, we have taken, mainly for computational reasons, the reduced angular grid (see \ref{sec:reduced-angular-grid}).
+In \cite{kroll2022efficient} some heuristics concerning the choice of $\Ncand$ were briefly discussed, but only a fixed value of $\Ncand = 75$ was considered in the simulations.
+In this work, after a more detailed investigation of its impact (see \ref{app:Ncand}), $\Ncand$ is increased to 200.